Klocman/Bulk-Crap-Uninstaller/docs/UNINSTALL_ENGINE.md

 # Unified Uninstallation Engine

-OpenUninstall Pro implements a unified 10-phase pipeline for safely and completely uninstalling software on Windows.
+EBUninstaller Pro implements a unified 10-phase pipeline for safely and completely uninstalling software on Windows.

 ---